ChoiceCoin/Solana-Compliance/Software/Readme.md

 # Solana Foundation

 Thank you to the [Solana Foundation](https://solana.org/) for generously supporting this research and development for the betterment of the Solana ecosystem.

+# Disclaimer

+This repository is solely for the purposes of research and development.
+Nothing in this repository constitutes legal advice, nor can it replace the work or advice of hired legal counsel.